GuillaumeDIDIER/Ars-Magica-Characters/Magi/Gudrun of Ex Miscellanea/Gudrun, the Hermetic Muspelli.md

 **Assume the Stature of the Jotnar**
 MuCo 25
 **R**: Personal, **D**: Sun, **T**: Ind
 This power is similar to the *Assume the Stature of the Giant of Eld* spell but uses the base 4 guidelines to alter the Characteristics accordingly to the new Size +3, so with the modifiers +6 Strength and -3 Quickness.
-This is the powet granted by *Mythic Blood*.
+This is the power granted by *Mythic Blood*.
 *(Base 4, +2 Sun, +2 Sun, +1 to increase equipment as well)*

 **Ruler of Magic**